 Modification and Change of Owner Fees

 There are separate fees for permit modifications or change of ownership filings.
-See our Fee Table for details.
+See our Master Fee Schedule for details.

 For every PTO, facilities are required to submit an annual throughput form that identifies the level of production for that permitted process.
 The District mails out forms every January and the forms are due back March 31.
 The District uses this information to quantify actual emissions from each of the permitted sources and uses this information in developing the emissions inventory that is reported to the California Air Resources Board by the District.